RM-Evans/kitchenbuddy-ios/README.md

+# Dave Notes

+Might be useful to use these:
+- Command Line XCode set?
+Use this: `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

 # Welcome to your new ignited app!!

 ```
 # you might also need to do this: sudo xcode-select -s /Applications/Xcode.app/Contents/Developer